JaneJeon/bazaar-backend/docs/api.md

 ### <a name="wsccnac"></a> ws `/commissions/:commissionId/chats`

 This _websocket_ endpoint is used to communicate live with the other party - creating chat messages and receiving _live_ updates should be done through this socket.
+The websocket should send over the JWT as a querystring.

 ### <a name="getccuu"></a> GET `/commissions/:commissionId/updates/:updateNum`